WordPress/gutenberg/docs/contributors/document.md

 ### Code Examples

 The code example in markdown should be wrapped in three tick marks <code>```</code> and can additionally include a language specifier.
-See this [Github documentation around fenced code blocks](https://help.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks).
+See this [GitHub documentation around fenced code blocks](https://help.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks).

 A unique feature to the Gutenberg documentation is the `codetabs` toggle, this allows two versions of code to be shown at once.
 This is used for showing both `ESNext` and `ES5` code samples.
 For example, [on this block tutorial page](/docs/designers-developers/developers/tutorials/block-tutorial/block-controls-toolbar-and-sidebar.md).